Zwambro/b3-plugin-netblocker/readme.md

 ## Installation

+1. delete the old **Netblocker** from `/b3/plugins/`
-1. copy the contents of the extplugins folder into your installations b3/extplugins folder.
+2. copy the contents of the extplugins folder into your installations b3/extplugins folder.
-2. add the plugin to your b3.xml config file:
+3. add the plugin to your b3.xml config file:

         <plugin name="netblocker" config="@b3/extplugins/conf/netblocker.ini"/>

-3. modify the netblocker.ini and add your unwanted IP's and ranges, or trusted names or IP to be connected.
+4. modify the netblocker.ini and add your unwanted IP's and ranges, or trusted names or IP to be connected.
-4. restart the bot
+5. restart the bot

 ----